llopezmo-rh/primo/README.md

 # What does "primos" do?

-It is a simple prime-number prospector.
+It is a simple prime-number prospector for GNU/Linux.
 It starts looking for prime numbers in an infinite loop starting from the number passed as an argument.
 For example:
 ```
-primos 55555
+$ primos 55555
 ```

 In that case, it will check whether 55555 is a prime number and then 55557, 55559 and so on (even numbers are skipped because they are never prime, except number 2).